AlexanderGTumanov/hep-th-rag/README.md

 ## Contents of `model.py`

+#### `Vocab(token_to_id, id_to_token)`

+Defines a vocabulary object that maps between tokens and their integer IDs.
+The `token_to_id` dictionary stores the mapping from tokens to indices, while `id_to_token` provides the reverse mapping.
+The vocabulary includes two special tokens: `<pad>` for padding and `<unk>` for out-of-vocabulary words.

+The `encode` method converts a list of tokens into their corresponding IDs, replacing any unknown tokens with the `<unk>` ID.
+The `decode` method performs the reverse operation, turning a sequence of IDs back into text.
+By default, it skips special tokens such as `<pad>` and `<unk>` when reconstructing the text.

+#### `ArxivChunkDataset(vocab, seq_len, corpus_dir = "../data/corpus", random_crop = False)`

+Defines a PyTorch dataset that loads text chunks from `chunks.jsonl`, tokenizes them, and converts them into fixed-length sequences of token IDs.
+The dataset uses the provided `vocab` to encode tokens and enforces a sequence length of `seq_len` for all samples.

+If a chunk is longer than `seq_len`, it is either truncated from the end or randomly cropped, depending on the value of `random_crop`.
+If it is shorter, it is padded with the `<pad>` token.
+An attention mask is created alongside the token IDs to ensure that padding tokens do not affect attention computations.

+Each item returned by the dataset contains `input_ids`, the corresponding `attention_mask`, and minimal metadata identifying the chunk and its source document.

+#### `iterate_chunks(chunks_path = "../data/corpus/chunks.jsonl")`

+Streams text chunks from a `chunks.jsonl` file.
+Each non-empty line is parsed as JSON, and the `text` field is extracted and yielded one chunk at a time.
+This function is useful for memory-efficient operations, such as building vocabularies or computing statistics over the corpus.

+#### `load_chunks(chunks_path = "../data/corpus/chunks.jsonl")`

+Loads all chunk records from a `chunks.jsonl` file into memory.
+Each non-empty line is parsed as JSON and stored as a dictionary in a list, which is then returned.
+This function is used when full access to the chunk metadata is required.

+#### `build_vocab(chunks, min_freq = 5, max_vocab = None, vocab_path = "../model/vocab.jsonl", overwrite = False)`

+Builds a vocabulary by scanning the loaded chunks, collecting all distinct tokens, and ordering them by frequency of occurrence.
+The tail of this distribution typically consists of rare terminology and mistyped words, and should be truncated.
+This can be done either by setting a minimum frequency with `min_freq` or by hard-limiting the vocabulary size with `max_vocab`.
+The resulting vocabulary is returned and saved to `vocab_path`.
+If the file already exists, it is only overwritten when `overwrite` is set to `True`.

+#### `load_vocab(vocab_path = "../model/vocab.jsonl")`

+Loads a vocabulary file from the specified location.

 #### `ChunkEncoder(vocab_size, d_model = 256, n_heads = 8, n_layers = 4, d_ff = 1024, max_len = 512, dropout = 0.1, out_dim = 256, use_positional_encoding = False)`

 Defines a Transformer-based encoder that maps tokenized text chunks into fixed-size dense embeddings.
 The model uses a `d_model`-dimensional token representation, multiple self-attention layers with `n_heads` attention heads each, and feed-forward blocks of size `d_ff`.
 The final output is projected to an embedding of size `out_dim`, which is used for retrieval.